 - Add pureed butternut squash or pumpkin to pancake or waffle batter.
 Throw in an egg for extra protein.

-- Add shredded zucchini or carrot to baked goods such as breads and muffins.
+- Add shredded zucchini or carrot to baked goods such as bread and muffins.

 - Add chopped broccoli, kale, cauliflower, peppers, etc. to scrambled eggs.